 Audit methodology, standards followed, details of any sampling techniques used

-Executive Summary of key audit observations (issues, weaknesses, exceptions) preferably classified as per thematic area (financial management, procurement, contract management) with the response of the auditee, in the suggested format ( 1 A).
+Executive Summary of key audit observations (issues, weaknesses, exceptions) preferably classified as per thematic area (financial management, procurement, contract management) with the response of the auditee, in the suggested format (Annexure 1 A).

-Report on Compliance with ToR indicating coverage of the areas listed in the agreed ToR and observations/ findings if any, in the suggested format ( 1 B).
+Report on Compliance with ToR indicating coverage of the areas listed in the agreed ToR and observations/ findings if any, in the suggested format (Annexure 1 B).

 Half yearly Detailed Audit Report containing complete findings and recommendations on each thematic area covered by audit also indicating separately (a) systemic issues and suggestions for improvement (b) issues identified with regard to the approval of works/ goods/ services received and the release of payments thereof.
 In addition, the Detailed Audit Report will contain sections relating to:

-Procurement review report as per format provided in 2.
+Procurement review report as per format provided in Annexure 2.

 Report on contract management issues.